 As part of the ORSA process, the current and projected solvency position over the business planning period are calculated following adverse stresses at different return periods for the material underwriting risks (each risk's stress is considered individually) in addition to multiple losses arising from non-correlating events (for example market risks and underwriting risks or a series of underwriting events).
 Consideration is also given to a material deterioration in TRE's reserves, including adverse development in claims ratios and IBNR.
-The most material impact on the SCR continues to arise from a natural catastrophe windstorm event affecting North Western Europe.
-TRE is strongly capitalised, and the analysis undertaken indicates that only extreme events (return periods in excess of 1-in-200 years) would cause TRE to breach its SCR.
+The analysis undertaken indicates TRE is strongly capitalised and it would require an extreme event to breach its SCR.
 TRE's underwriting risk profile is therefore resilient to severe shocks and events and is within the Board approved risk appetite.